shaeberling/sdltrs/README.md

 ## SDL2

 The [SDL2] branch contains the SDL2 version with hardware rendering support.
-Although considered as *experimental*, it is recommended for newer systems (SDL2 binaries and packages above are build on the *master* branch, which uses software rendering).
+SDL2 binaries and packages above are build on the SDL2 branch, not *master*.

 The SDL2 version is available in [RetroPie] since version 4.6.6 and Valerio Lupi's fork of [RetroPie-Setup] ...